andrewgu/ModConfigMenu/README.md

 # Capabilities

 This project aims to do three things:

 1. Centralize mod configurations in an easy place for users to access.
 2. Provide UI abstractions so that you don't have to write any UI code to add an in-game settings page to your mod.
 3. Fail gracefully if a user has not installed the Mod Config Menu, but still tries to run a mod that uses this.

 We accomplish this through:

 1. a set of interfaces defining the API (`ModConfigMenuAPI`)
 2. a UIScreenListener that listens for the settings screen that this mod creates
 3. boilerplate conditional code that only executes the dependent code if the mod is installed

 This all comes at one very big cost though: **The interfaces defined in ModConfigMenuAPI must be copied character for character in every mod.** If we revise the API after its initial release, we will release it as a separate package, i.e. ModConfigMenuAPI2, to preserve backward compatibility.
+Also, seriously, don't touch `XComModConfigMenu.ini`.
+Those settings are hiding some *interesting* behaviors in XCOM 2's UI scripting.

 # Testing/Usage